Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Islington and are not the council.
 About us

 The Environment, Climate and Transport Scrutiny Committee of Islington Council met on Tuesday 10 March 2026 to discuss the council's progress on climate action and resilience.
 The meeting featured presentations from council officers and community partners, highlighting achievements in decarbonisation, energy efficiency, green spaces, transport, and community engagement.
-Key discussions included the challenges and opportunities in scaling up community-led climate initiatives and the council's ongoing commitment to a greener future for the borough.
+Key discussions included the challenges and opportunities in scaling up community-led climate initiatives and the council's ongoing commitment to addressing the climate emergency.

 Climate Action and Resilience in Islington

 Andrew Bedford, Assistant Director for Green and More Active, outlined the council's efforts to support community food growing.
-This includes unlocking land for allotments, embedding food growing into planning and estate management, and working with community-led projects like Growing Communities and Octopus Community Network.
-This approach is part of the borough-wide food strategy, recognised nationally through the Good Food Local Programme, which views food growing as both a climate and public health intervention.
-The council also recently supported the People's Assembly on Food, organised by the Islington Climate Centre, to further integrate food growing into communities.
+This includes unlocking land for allotments, embedding food growing into planning and estate management, and working with community-led projects like Growing Communities and the Octopus Community Network.
+This approach is part of the borough-wide food strategy, which views food growing as both a climate and public health intervention.
+The council recently supported the People's Assembly on Food, organised by the Islington Climate Centre, to further integrate food growing into communities.

 Community Energy and Decarbonisation

 Wayne Stevenson, Corporate Director of Environment and Climate Change, discussed the opportunities in community energy.
-The borough has completed its energy plan, providing a clear picture of investment needs.
-Islington is actively involved in a London-wide energy mission with the GLA and other councils, aiming to leverage funding and explore community energy options.
-Councillor Champion noted the government's priorities, including heat networks and community energy, and highlighted the council's ongoing work with community energy groups like Power Up North London.
+The borough has developed its energy plan, which will guide investment in decarbonisation.
+Islington is actively participating in a London-wide energy mission with the Greater London Authority (GLA) and is exploring options for investment and collaboration with community energy groups, including Power Up North London.
+Councillor Champion noted the government's priorities, including heat networks and community energy, and highlighted the council's commitment to developing work with community energy organisations.

-Councillor Caroline Russell raised concerns about watering trees during drought periods, given Islington's significant tree canopy.
-Andrew Bedford explained that the council is focusing on careful species selection for long-term tree health and uses watering bags to facilitate community involvement in watering.
-Communication campaigns during extreme weather encourage residents to water trees, and the council waters trees for the first three years to establish them, with a planting guarantee in place.
+Councillor Caroline Russell raised a question about rainwater harvesting for watering trees during drought periods, given Islington's significant tree canopy.
+Andrew Bedford explained that the council is focusing on careful species selection for long-term tree health and uses watering bags to facilitate community involvement in watering trees.
+Communication campaigns encourage residents to use grey water where possible.
+Trees are watered for the first three years to establish them, with a planting guarantee in place.

 Skiba Good, Head of Planning Policy and Viability, addressed the challenge of meeting housing targets without encroaching on green space.
-She explained that designated public open space is strongly protected, and development would only occur in exceptional circumstances.
-For open spaces on housing estates, rigorous criteria are applied, prioritising the utilisation of parking spaces and re-organising open spaces to improve their quality and connectivity, even if the quantity is reduced.
+She explained that designated public open space is strongly protected within the local plan, and development would only occur in exceptional circumstances.
+For open spaces on housing estates, rigorous criteria are applied, prioritising the utilisation of parking spaces and re-organising open spaces to improve their quality, even if the quantity is reduced.

-Chris Proctor questioned the council's master planning for available sites and its capacity to build the required 750 social homes per year.
-Skiba Good stated that the council, like most local authorities, is not meeting the full housing need due to its endless nature.
-However, the council continuously identifies sites, including disused buildings and small plots of land, and is not prioritising open spaces for development.
-She highlighted the significant development at the former Holloway Prison site, delivering 1,000 homes, including 600 affordable ones, as a successful example.
-Councillor Champion added that the council is exploring various avenues to increase housing stock, including bringing back Right to Buy properties and tackling subletting, alongside building new homes.
+Chris Proctor questioned the council's master planning for available sites and its capacity to build the required volume of social housing.
+Skiba Good acknowledged that the council, like most local authorities, cannot meet the full extent of housing need due to endless demand.
+However, the council continuously identifies sites, including disused buildings and small plots of land.
+She highlighted the significant development at the former Holloway Prison site, which will deliver 1,000 homes, including 600 affordable housing units.
+Councillor Champion added that the council is exploring various avenues to increase housing stock, including bringing back Right to Buy properties and tackling subletting to ensure social housing is used as intended.

 Decarbonisation of Housing Estates

-approaches and the potential for reforming the energy market to reduce electricity costs.
+approach to improve building insulation and comfort, and noted discussions around reforming the energy market to reduce electricity prices.

 Millie Williamson presented the London Community Resilience Toolkit, designed to help communities develop emergency plans and strengthen local action.
-She highlighted that resilience starts at the community level and that the toolkit provides practical, step-by-step resources for faith groups, community centres, and resident networks.
-The toolkit addresses various risks, including heatwaves and floods, and aims to build partnerships and a shared language for emergency preparedness.
+She emphasised that resilience starts at the community level, with groups like faith centres, youth clubs, and neighbourhood networks playing a vital role.
+The toolkit provides practical resources for preparing for emergencies, including guidance on climate risks, templates for community emergency plans, volunteer management, and working with local authorities.
+She acknowledged the challenges faced by community groups, such as limited time and resources, but stressed the importance of supporting their work.
 Voluntary Action Islington is leading the development of three community emergency plans in Islington.

 Community-Led Projects and Scaling Up

-During a Q&A session, panelists discussed the barriers to scaling up community-led projects.
-Tanuja Pandit of Power Up North London identified a lack of core resources for staffing and the challenges faced by community organisations themselves.
-Pavel from Islington Fixers highlighted the struggle with staffing, reliance on volunteers, and the lack of a permanent venue.
-Damien from The Felix Project pointed to the need for infrastructure to distribute surplus food more effectively and a shift from being passive consumers to active participants in the food system.
+During a Q&A session, panellists discussed the barriers to scaling up community-led projects.
+Tanuja Pandit of Power Up North London highlighted the lack of core resources for staffing and the challenges faced by community organisations themselves.
+Pavel from Islington Fixers echoed the need for more staffing and a permanent venue to expand their repair activities.
+Julie Parrish of Octopus Community Network emphasised the need for infrastructure to connect to markets and collectivise buying power.
+Damien from The Felix Project pointed to the need for infrastructure to redistribute surplus food more effectively.

 Councillor Champion announced that Islington's Climate Action Plan is due for a refresh.
-Officers have been engaging with residents and organisations for feedback, and a draft plan will be released for consultation later in the year.
-She encouraged broad participation and ideas on how to engage communities that might not typically contribute to such consultations.
+The council is engaging with residents and organisations to gather feedback for a draft plan, which will be subject to public consultation.
+She urged all attendees to contribute and to encourage wider community engagement, particularly from groups that may not typically participate in such consultations.

 Attendees